What We Solve

 Your audience isn't ignoring you.
 They're drowning.

-Here's a number that should change how you think about communication: the average person receives over 100 emails a day.
+The average person receives over 100 emails a day.
 Most go unread.
-The ones that do get opened compete for attention with calendar pings, Slack threads, social feeds, and whatever just popped up on the second monitor.
+The ones that get opened compete with calendar pings, Slack threads, social feeds, and whatever just surfaced on the second monitor.

 And it's getting worse.
-A 2025 consumer marketing study found that 70 percent of people had unsubscribed from at least three brands in the previous three months.
-Not because they didn't care about those brands.
-Because they were overwhelmed.
-More than half said they'd actually switched to a competitor because a brand wouldn't stop messaging them.
+A 2025 study found 70 percent of people had unsubscribed from at least three brands in the prior three months.
+Not because they stopped caring, but because they were overwhelmed.
+More than half had switched to a competitor over a brand that wouldn't stop messaging them.

 This is the world your communications live in.
-Your student recruitment package.
-Your patient discharge instructions.
-Your donor appeal.
-Your proposal to the board.
-Every one of these arrives into an environment so saturated with digital noise that even well-crafted messages get lost: skimmed, scrolled past, or never opened at all.
+The recruitment package, the discharge instructions, the donor appeal, the board proposal: every one arrives into an environment so saturated that even well-crafted messages get skimmed, scrolled past, or never opened.
+The problem isn't your content.
+It's the channel.

 You already know this.
-Not from a marketing report.
-From your own life.
-You know what it feels like to skim an email you meant to read carefully.
-You've watched your own attention fragment across tabs and notifications.
-And if you're a parent, you've seen it in your kids: the way screens train the brain to scan instead of absorb, to swipe instead of stop.
+Not from a marketing report, from your own life.
+You know what it feels like to skim an email you meant to read closely, to watch your attention fragment across a dozen open tabs.
+Now picture your most important message landing as just one more notification in that stream.
+That's what your audience faces every day.

 The numbers